ZLTM/CloneMan/README.md

 Collection of game mechanics useful while making a slenderman clone, includes:

 * Enemy chasing the player
-* Game over after a while being close to the enemy
+* Game over after a while being too close to the enemy
-* Collect items
+* Working collectables
 * Win the game after collecting all the items
 * Sounds triggering
 * A cute anime monster (not made by me)